wildfly/quickstart/README.md

         > mvn --version

-3. The JBoss AS 7 distribution zip or the JBoss EAP 6 distribution zip
+3. The JBoss AS 7 distribution zip or the JBoss Enterprise Application Platform 6 distribution zip
     *   For information on how to install and run JBoss, refer to the product documentation.

 You can also deploy the quickstarts from Eclipse using JBoss tools.
 For more information on how to set up Maven and the JBoss tools, refer to the <a href="https://docs.jboss.org/author/display/AS71/Getting+Started+Developing+Applications+Guide" title="Getting Started Developing Applications Guide">Getting Started Developing Applications Guide</a>.